eyalabraham/dragon32-emu/README.md

 The VDG is Motorola's [MC6847](https://en.wikipedia.org/wiki/Motorola_6847) video chip.
 Since the VDG's video memory is part of the 64K Bytes of the CPU's memory map, then writes to that region are reflected into the RPi's video frame buffer by the IO handler of the VDG.
 The handler will adapt the writes to the RPi frame buffer based on the VDG/SAM modes for text or graphics.
 The Dragon computer video display emulation is implemented in the VDG module by the ```vdg_render()``` function, by accessing the Raspberry Pi Frame Buffer.

+#### Casette tape emulation

+The emulator implements a memory write trap on the 'CasLastSine' memory address.
+This memory address is used by a Drafgon 32 ROM routine that outputs a byte to tape.
+This method captures every data byte output to tape creating a CAS file formated image that can then be loaded back when needed.
+The implementation has two parts, the tape data load part is implemented in the ```pia.c``` module and the data save part in the ```tape.c``` module.

 #### WD2797 floppy disk controller

 WD2797 floppy disk controller and Dragon DOS ROM provides full emulation for using Dragon Dos formatted disk images loaded on SD card.
 Disk image loader supports the .VDK disk image format and loads disks using the loader sub-program accessible by escaping the emulation using the keyboard F1 key.